avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

   *  "slComparison" shows the difference between all simulations in terms of peak values along profile.
-     If only two simulations are provided, a 3 panel plot like the following is produced:
+     If only two simulations are provided, a three panel plot like the following is produced:

     .. figure:: _static/ana3AIMEC/avaAlr_slComparison.png
         :width: 90%

         Maximum peak fields comparison between two simulations

-    if more then two simulations are provided only the peak field specified in the configuration file is analyzed and the statistics in terms of peak value along profile are plotted (mean, max and quantiles):
+    if more than two simulations are provided only the peak field specified in the configuration file is analyzed and the statistics in terms of peak value along profile are plotted (mean, max and quantiles):